NCronJob-Dev/NCronJob/docs/features/exception-handler.md

 If the `TryHandleAsync` method returns `true`, the exception is considered as handled and no other exception handler will be called.
 If it returns `false`, the next exception handler will be called, if available.

+Therefore the order of registration is important.
+The first registered exception handler will be called first.

 ## Order of execution with NotificationHandlers
 All exception handlers are executed before the `IJobNotificationHandler` for that specific job is called.
 Independent if the exception handler returns `true` or `false`, the `IJobNotificationHandler` will get the exception passed in.